 Our Google Search app teams in Australia and Japan noticed that some users downloaded the app but never searched.
 We analyzed data to identify the types of users who were most likely to do a search in the Search app and used those insights to revamp our paid advertising strategy.

 Consequently, we were able to begin targeting users who might mirror the desired behavior (i.e., engagement within the app) rather than just one-and-done downloaders.
-Once we optimized our app campaigns in tools like AdWords for "first search"—that is, identifying the users most likely to perform a search—we saw a 40%+ relative uplift in retention.
+Once we optimized our app campaigns in tools like Google Ads1 for "first search"—that is, identifying the users most likely to perform a search—we saw a 40%+ relative uplift in retention.
 Using data to understand user flows, drop off, usage, and retention rates helped inform our marketing decisions, leading to overall higher lifetime value.

 This example serves to introduce our next rule of thumb for consistent growth: